uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/swift_judge_source_fidelity.md

 RELEVANT_PART_OF_SOURCE: "Summarize briefly (<20 words) the parts of the source that are relevant to the context"
 CHATBOT_ASSERTIONS: "Summarize briefly the chatbots assertions"
-EXPLICITLY_SUPPORTED: "Reasoning, followed by SUPPORTED/NOT SUPPORTED"
+EXPLICITLY_SUPPORTED: "Reasoning, followed by SUPPORTED/UNSUPPORTED"

 # Examples of input and output